metosin/reitit/doc/ring/data_driven_middleware.md

 * Support Middleware dependency resolution with new keys `:requires` and `:provides`.
 Values are set of top-level keys of the request. e.g.
    * `InjectUserIntoRequestMiddleware` requires `#{:session}` and provides `#{:user}`
    * `AuthorizationMiddleware` requires `#{:user}`
-* Support partial `s/keys` route data specs with Middleware (and Router).
-Merged together to define sound spec for the route data and/or route data for a given route.
-   * e.g. `AuthrorizationMiddleware` has a spec defining `:roles` key (a set of keywords)
-   * Documentation for the route data
-   * Route data is validated against the spec:
-      * Complain of keywords that are not handled by anything
-      * Propose fixes for typos (Figwheel-style)

 Ideas welcome & see [issues](https://github.com/metosin/reitit/issues) for details.